What is an External Link? (+ How to Use Them Effectively)

 However, it’s crucial to use them judiciously, linking only to high-quality, relevant sources while avoiding direct competitors.
 By striking the right balance, external links can take your blog to new heights.

-What is the difference between an external link and an internal link?
+What is an external link, and how is it different from an internal link?

 Do external links help SEO, or do they hurt my rankings?

-Opening external links in a new tab helps readers come back to your post easily.
-It is a small change that can improve the reading experience.
+Also consider opening external links in a new tab so readers can come right back to your post.

-How can RightBlogger help me add external links the right way?
+How can RightBlogger help me use external links better (and faster)?

 New:Autoblogging + Scheduling